 What a registered design covers

-A registered design gives you exclusive rights in a design, which can take the form of two-dimensional designs or surface patterns as well as shape and configuration.
-These rights can last up to 25 years within the UK.
+A registered design gives you exclusive rights in a design, which can take the form of two-dimensional designs or surface patterns, as well as shape and configuration.
+These rights can last up to 25 years in the UK.
+In the US, registered designs refer are captured in design patents, which protect the ornamental design of manufactured items for 15 years.

-The key requirements for designs to be registrable is that the design is new and that it creates a different overall impression in comparison to earlier designs.
+The key requirement for designs to be registrable is that the design is new and that it creates a different overall impression in comparison to earlier designs.

-What is the difference between a patent and a registered design?
+What is the difference between a patent and a registered design (or in the US, a utility patent and a design patent)?

 A registered design applies to the appearance or part of a product whereas a patent is concerned with the function, operation, manufacture, or material of the item.